replit-archive/emscripted-ruby/README.md

 conversion from C to C++ and the switch from setjmp/longjmp (which can't be implemented in JavaScript) to C++ exceptions.

-The project is in its infancy.
-Right now it suffers from a crash due to an LLVM's miscompilation of the Ruby garbage collector, and have numerous deficiencies, especially in handling Bignums.
+The project is fairly young.
+Right now it suffers from a memory leak due to a bug in the emscripting of the Ruby garbage collector.
+The performance is also a problem, as so far we've enabled runtime checking of all signing and overflow issues.
+Switching to just the needed sign/overflow corrections should boost performance significantly.

 The build script is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
 The modifications follow Ruby's GNU GPL2 license.